Who was Józef Hieronim Retinger?

 about a frantic scramble to get the Conrads on a train -- they finally got to Vienna on October 10th, 1914 on a night train full of wounded soldiers.

 During the Great War, JHR tried to use his contacts to persuade Austria to withdraw from its alliance with Germany and make a separate peace.
 Boni de Castellane tried to help; there were meetings with Asquith, Clemenceau, Northcliffe and Berthelot.
+It's really remarkable, and quite unprecedented, that a man from a country that didn't exist should be negotiating with world powers at the highest level.
 The plan didn't work out, the two Kaisers didn't go for it, and by his meddling JHR managed to seriously offend some important people.
 He was declared persona non grata by Austria, was suddenly unwelcome in Britain, the Germans wanted him dead, and he had to leave France for Spain -- penniless!
 Joseph Conrad intervened on JHR's behalf as best he could, writing letters to important people and wiring him money.
 He wound up in Mexico, where he spent a lot of time in the 1920s and got to know all the key players, trade unionists, politicians, and so on.
 His good friend Calles eventually became the President of Mexico.
 Retinger encouraged the Mexican government to nationalise the oil industry, which severely irritated the American companies that had been profiting handsomely from Mexican oil and made JHR a kind of public enemy in the eyes of some key players in the U.S. Government.

 JHR's marriage with Otolia Zubrzycka fell apart during the Great War.
 They had a daughter, Malina Wanda Retinger, later Puchalska, who was born in Lausanne, Switzerland in 1917, but by that time JHR was off doing his own thing, travelling, getting into trouble, and having love affairs.
 He had a mad crush on the American journalist Jane Anderson, which apparently drove something of a wedge between JHR and Joseph Conrad.
 In 1926, he married Stella Morel, the daughter of the Labour Unionist E.D.
 Morel.
 They had a daughter named Maria in 1927, and a second daughter named Stasia in 1930.
 Mr. David French is JHR's grandson.
 (Stella died in 1933.)